SonyaInSiberia/SAE2024_Final/README.md

 4. Then, in the 'RustSampler/Target/bundled/' directory there will be a RustSampler.vst3 file and a RustSampler.clap file

 5. Move the file of your desired plugin format to your system's plug-in directory.
-For instance on mac it might look like this: '/Library/Audio/Plug-Ins/VST3'
+For instance, on mac it might look like this: '/Library/Audio/Plug-Ins/VST3'

+6. You can launch DAW in developer mode to see the terminal from the DAW, for instance, launch REAPER in developer mode using the command `$./REAPER -d` in the directory where REAPER is installed

-6. When using the RustSampler, be sure to only load sfz and wav files.
+7. When using the RustSampler, be sure to only load sfz and wav files.
 All other file formats will be ignored.

 ## SFZ Stuff